-- 7.1 Not less than every quarter during the municipality's financial year, the Accounting Officer shall submit a report to the Council on debts to be written-off. - 7.
-2 The Council must in its budget make provision for doubtful debts. - 7.3 In writing-off a debt, the municipality does not abandon its claim and all amounts recovered in reduction of a debt subsequent to its writing-off shall be recorded in the books of the municipality as income.
+- 7.1 The Accounting Officer shall submit a report to the Council on debts writtenoff annually. - 7.
+2 The Council must in its budget make provision for doubtful debts. - 7.3 In writing-off a debt, the municipality does not abandon its claim and all amounts recovered in reduction of a debt subsequent to its writing-off shall be recorded in the books of the municipality as income. - 7.4 The Council may consider attaching conditions to the debt write off, which may improve the payment behavior of a debtor after the write off.
+These are not limited to: - 7.4.1 All payments due after the debt write off must be made on or before the due date for a period of 24 months, failure to ensure payments are made on or before the due date, may result in the debt being written back to the account. - 7.4.2 The debtor must ensure the property is accessible too Council at all times, failure to allow access, may result in the debt being written back to the account.